vbekasov/cpp/README.md

 * dup_fun.ipynb : Jupyter Notebook document with algorithm analysis and visualization

+* py_analog : same projects but on Python3

 ## Linked List

 Linked List (LL) is a kind of Data Structure, where  the next element is pointed by current.
 It is not a random access array, but elements still can have their IDs.
 LLs use much more memory then arrays, but have some advantages: